ps1dr3x/lachesis/README.md

     -m, --max-targets <NUM>        Sets a maximum limit of targets

+    -t, --req-timeout <NUM>        Sets a maximum timeout for each request (seconds) [default: 11]
     -S, --subnet <SUBNET>...
 Scan one or more subnets

     -u, --user-agent <STRING>      Sets a custom user agent (http/https) [default: lachesis/0.2.0]
 ```

 ## Roadmap / TODOs

 - Optimise https, http and tcp requests to minimize unnecessary overheads
 - Add much more definitions
-- Expand the scanner's capabilities to other configurations and scanning methods
+- Plugin system to expand the scanner's capabilities to other configurations, request types and scanning methods
 - Do some information gathering on the host after each finding
 - Improve the API and the Web UI (a geo map would be nice)
+- Distributed DB/agent mode

 ## Build from source